appwrite/playground-for-php/README.md

 # playground-for-php

-THis is Php playground for [appwrite](https://www.appwrite.io).
+This is Php playground for [appwrite](https://www.appwrite.io).

-To install it and run in your local enviourment do these commands:
+To install it and run in your local environment do these commands:

 ```
 git clone https://github.com/appwrite/appwrite
 cd appwrite